jieezhong/jieezhong.github.io/_pages/research.md

 ## WORK IN PROGRESS

-The Impact of Principal, Teacher, and Student Ethnic Match: Evidence from Grade Promotion Decisions
+The Impact of Principal, Teacher, and Student Ethnic Match: Evidence from Grade Promotion Decisions (Joint with Kendall J. Kennedy and Simon ter Meulen)

+The Effects of Free Pre-Kindergarten Education (Joint with Maya Mikdash)

+Abortion Access and Inequalities in Education and Labor Market Outcomes: Evidence from Texas (Joint with Riley Acton and James Flynn)

 The Impacts of Light and Noise Exposure on Human Capital Formation: Evidence from Wind Farm Operation (Joint with Thao Duong)

-The Lifelong Impact of Free Pre-Kindergarten Education (Joint with Maya Mikdash)

-The Long-Term Effects of English Proficiency Reclassification (Joint with Yayun Chen and Sijia Zhang)
+The Effects of Reclassifying English Learners as Proficient on Long-Term Educational and Earnings Outcomes (Joint with Yayun Chen and Sijia Zhang)